getmango/Mango/README.md

 4. Modify the `volumes` in `docker-compose.yml` to point the directories to desired locations on the host machine
 5. Run `docker-compose up`.
 This should build the docker image and start the container with Mango running inside
 6. Head over to `localhost:9000` to log in

-### Pre-built Binary

-1. Simply download the pre-built binary file `mango` for the latest [release](https://github.com/hkalexling/Mango/releases).
-It should work for most Linux systems on amd64.

 ### Build from source